 Distribution of the cards

-The player who has the 7 of diamonds starts and puts the card of his choice in front of him or her, if possible a trump card.
+The player who has the 7 of diamonds starts and puts the card of his or her choice in front of him or her, if possible a trump card.
 The person to his or her right follows and continues with the same suit; if this person cannot lay down a card of the same suit, he or she may continue with another card of his or her choice.
 If the first player lays down a trump, regardless of the trick, all players must lay down a card in the trump suit.
-If the trump suit is played and one of the players holds the "Bour", he does not have to play it even if he only has that card of that suit left.
-To win the trick, one can "cut" it by laying down a trump.
+If the trump suit is played and one of the players holds the 'Bour', he does not have to play it even if he only has that card of that suit left.
+To win the trick, it can be "cut" by laying down a trump.
 It is possible to "overcut" by laying down a trump card of a higher value.

 The person who has laid down the highest card takes the trick.
 He then lays down a card of his choice, to start the next trick.